ZenithSaw12/Linux-Log-Analysis/README.md

 ## Project Objective

 The objective of this project was to perform a comprehensive security analysis of Linux system logs using manual, automated, and SIEM-based methods.
-By identifying patterns of unauthorized access and brute-force attacks, the project aimed to demonstrate how Governance, Risk, and Compliance (GRC) principles—such as risk assessment and control mapping—are applied to real-world security telemetry.
+By identifying patterns of unauthorized access and brute-force attacks, the project aimed to demonstrate how Governance, Risk, and Compliance (GRC) principles, such as risk assessment and control mapping, are applied to real-world security telemetry.
 The final goal was to transform raw log data into actionable intelligence through technical automation and visual reporting.

 ## Tools and Technologies